RobErskine/Craft-User-Manual/README.md

 <a id="config-settings-section"></a>
 ### section
 Entries in this section must have associated urls.
+When this value is set from the `usermanua.php` file, it much use the section ID as the value, not the section handle.

 ### enabledSideBar
 Enables the sidebar on the manual page